jl777/coins/README.md

-the filenames in each subdirectory needs to match the coin's symbol exactly, that is the unique field that things are indexed by.
+NOTE: The filenames in each subdirectory needs to match the coin's symbol exactly, that is the unique field that things are indexed by.
 Also for icons, please use .png files

 ### About this repository
 This repository is the coins database which is accssed by graphical applications like [BarterDEX GUI](https://github.com/KomodoPlatform/BarterDEX).